 Shalimar’s notes are lemon, bergamot, jasmine, May rose, iris, incense, opoponax (a type of myrrh), tonka bean, and vanilla.
 Does that help you imagine it?
 Me neither.
 My perfume hobby got a new lease on life when I found people who could describe perfume in terms of the settings or people it reminded them of.
 Luca Turin was the first of these, then a bunch of bloggers, and then their commenters.
 The description “a stone cathedral on a winter morning in Russia,” for example, intrigued me enough to seek out Etro’s Messe de Minuit.
 It turned out I wasn’t quite into that one, but another blogger wrote about the whole Etro line of perfumes and I decided to try Shaal Nur, sort of a sister to Messe de Minuit.
 Et voila!
 A favorite discovered, for maybe $10 in sample costs.
 Like I said, you gotta explore.

-The content on this page was first posted in June 2013 and updated in April 2023.
+This content was first published in June 2013 and updated in April 2023.

 Marjorie R.